canhorn/EventHorizon.Blazor.TypeScript.Interop.Generator/README.md

 ## Details

-The generated project can be used with Blazor WASM to interface from C# into the JavaScript layer, this gives most JavaScript libraries an easy to use interface from C#.
+The generated project can be used with Blazor WASM to interface with JavaScript from C#, this gives most JavaScript libraries an easy to use interface from C#.
 It uses the JSRuntime to interop directly with the underlying JavaScript from C#, this is done with a custom interop abstraction.

 The interop project is also included in this repository, it gives the generated code access to a common set of access patterns that can be used to interface with JavaScript from C#.